Ergodic properties of one-dimensional incommensurate bilayer materials: Introduction

 \subsection{Acknowledgements}

-This work began as an independent study project by NJE during Summer and Fall 2023 supervised by ABW.
-ABW's research was supported in part by DMREF Award No. 1922165 through the National Science Foundation.
-ABW would like to thank Daniel Massatt, Eric Canc\`es and Simon Becker for stimulating conversations.
+This work began as an independent study project at UMN by NJE during Summer and Fall 2023 supervised by ABW.
+ABW's research was supported in part by NSF grant DMS 2406981.
+ABW would like to thank Daniel Massatt, Paul Cazeaux, \'Eric Canc\`es, Mitchell Luskin, and Simon Becker for stimulating conversations.